Saanwar2002/mybasecursor/LOGCHANGE.md

   - `DialogContent asChild received an array: [...]` (may still appear in other dialogs not yet fixed)
 - No evidence of 200ms polling from the main driver page, but further investigation may be needed if fast refresh persists elsewhere.

+## 2024-06-28
+- Fixed: Favorite Locations now persist after page refresh by fetching from Firestore on load.
+- Fixed: Prevented duplicate favorite locations from being added (by address).
+- Fixed: Favorite removal now works correctly (frontend uses 'favId' param to match backend API).
+- Improved: After removing a favorite, the list is re-fetched from Firestore to ensure UI and backend are in sync.
+- Improved: API response for adding a favorite now matches frontend expectations (returns { id, data }).
+- Improved: Error handling for missing/invalid data in add/remove/list favorite APIs.

 ## [Unreleased]

 ### Driver Available Rides Page Improvements